-Relocation Notice: Mcare has announced the relocation of its office effective Monday, May 20, 2013.
-All visitors, inquiries, e-216s, correspondence and claim reports should be directed to the new address listed below.
-Telephone and facsimile numbers, as well as the PO Box mailing address, will not change.
+Mcare Relocation Notice: Effective Monday, May 20, 2013, all visitors and delivery/messenger services are to use Mcare's new street address as listed below.
+Telephone and facsimile numbers, as well as the PO Box mailing address, remain unchanged.

 2013 Assessment Rate of 25% as published in the Pennsylvania Bulletin.